-Management believes that the repayment of the notes will occur as required and is confident that a renewal or refinancing will be finalised before February 2017, and that the proceeds will be sufficient to meet the repayment requirements at that date.
+Management believes that the repayment of the notes will occur as required or that a renewal or refinancing will be available, and that the proceeds will be sufficient to meet the repayment requirements at that date.
 Management anticipates that any additional repayments required will be met out of operating cash flows or from alternative forms of capital raising such as asset sales, a rights or note issue or private placement.
 Management has access to underwriters and a plan for equity raising if required.